HiveTalk/hivetalksfu/README.md

 <h1 align="center">Vanilla HiveTalk </h1>

+# NOTE: THIS REPO IS DEPRECATED NO LONGER MAINTAINED

 ## Vanilla HiveTalk is a Fork of MiroTalk SFU, with **Nostr** and **Bitcoin Lightning** Enhancements.

 https://vanilla.hivetalk.org was previously known as https://hivetalk.org